Just starting out – how to get started with investing

 5. Worry less about money – keep a “that sucks” fund.
 With a modest emergency fund in place – we have money available to us for a few months if we need it.

-Our financial plan could be summarized this way:
+After listing #1-5 above, our financial plan could be summarized this way:

 With a financial plan in place, you’ll have a better understanding of where you stand today, where you want to be and how you can get there.
 Here is what that plan should cover for you: